History

 Domestic on Mejlgade in the Latin Quarter holds one Michelin star and a Michelin Green Star, serving 100 percent local produce from small Jutland suppliers.

-Order: The seasonal tasting menu; the kitchen's fermentation and preservation techniques are the clearest expression of the Nordic philosophy.
+Order: The seasonal tasting menu; the kitchen's fermentation and preservation techniques are the clearest expression.

 Tip: Green Star certified for sustainability.
 Book online; cancellation policy is strict.